Frogs of Borneo

 Intermediate Sticky Frog

-Like other Sticky Frogs this species prefers walking to hopping.
-When molested, sticky frogs secrete a sticky white substance from their skin.
+The abundance of this species has not been studied.
+It may be locally common, but it is rarely encountered in the forest.
+Like other sticky frogs, this species prefers walking to hopping.
+When molested, sticky frogs secrete a sticky white substance from their skin (advice: avoid getting the substance on your hands).